PENT Leadership Team

 lblackburn@placercoe.k12.ca.us

-Laura Blackburn, M.S. is a Program Specialist for Placer County Special Education Local Plan Area (SELPA) where she supports both school districts and families by delivering professional development, leading a county wide initiative to change specific learning disability identification to a pattern of strengths and weaknesses as well as supporting families and school districts through the conflict resolution process.
-Her training and past experience as a school psychologist in the Northern California area guides her areas of focus towards behavior, autism, psycho-educational assessment and special education compliance.
-Laura is currently a leadership team member of both PENT (Positive Environment Network of Trainers), and CAPTAIN (California Autism Professional Training and Information Network) which focus on implementation of evidence-based practices for students.
-Laura is also a regional implementation lead for CAPTAIN.
+Laura Blackburn, M.S. is a Coordinator for Placer County Special Education Local Plan Area (SELPA) where she supports both school districts and families by delivering professional development, leading implementation projects within districts as well as supporting families and school districts through the conflict resolution process.
+Her training and past experience as a school psychologist guides her areas of focus towards behavior, autism, psycho-educational assessment and special education compliance.
+Laura is currently a leadership team member of PENT (Positive Environment Network of Trainers), and an executive leader and Regional Implementation Lead with CAPTAIN (California Autism Professional Training and Information Network).

 Vira Caro-Michel, M.S., LEP, BCBA